 In our Be Smart series we take a look at common things that you might encounter that seem strange that you should be informed about.

-In this installment we take a look at common hotel and restaurant scams that happen in South East Asia and how to avoid them.
+In this installment we take a look at common money scams that happen in South East Asia and how to avoid them.

 How to avoid

 Use ATMs in legit places — banks, post offices, malls.
 Before putting in your card, pull the card slot as hard as you can if you feel it’s suspicious.
 Yank it really good: if it’s real you wont do anything to it, they’re very solid.
 If it budges, don’t use it.

 Don’t use your card to pay in restaurants that are suspicious.
 If you do, insist on using the PIN.